-LÕW (0) MODERATE (.3) HIGH (.5) Value Can understand the main point in Can understand the main points in Can understand extended speech simple messages in slow and clear slow and clear standard speech on even when it is not clearly standard speech.
-Can understand familiar topics in discussions, structured and when relationships phrases and high frequency presentations, and educational are only implied and not signaled vocabulary related to familiar topics. videos. explicitly.
+LOW (0) MODERATE (.3) HIGH (.5) Value Can understand the main point in Can understand the main points in Can understand extended speech simple messages in slow and clear slow and clear standard speech on even when it is not clearly standard speech.
+Can understand familiar topics in discussions, structured and when relationships l k ohrases and high frequency presentations, and educational are only implied and not signaled ١ ocabulary related to familiar topics. videos. explicitly.

-opeaking

-LOW (0) MODERATE (.3) HIGH (.5) Value

-Can use a series of connected phrases and short, simple sentences to talk in simple terms about familiar topics.
-Can connect phrases to talk about familiar topics using simple sentences.
+LOW (0) MODERATE (.3) HIGH (.5) Value Can connect phrases to talk about familiar topics using simple sentences.
 Can briefly give reasons and explanations for reactions, opinions, and plans.
 Can present clear, detailed descriptions of complex subjects integrating subthemes, developing particular points, and finishing with an appropriate conclusion.

-Reading

-LOW (0) MODERATE (.3) HIGH (.5) Value

-Can read very short, simple texts and find specific, predictable information in everyday materials (such as advertisements, letters, schedules, and menus).
+LOW (0) MODERATE (.3) HIGH (.5) Value Can read very short, simple texts and find specific, predictable information in everyday materials (such as advertisements, letters, schedules, and menus).
 Can understand texts with a familiar organization that include high frequency content-specific language.
 Begins to understand some idiomatic expressions and words/phrases with multiple meanings.
-Can understand long and complex fiction and non- fiction texts on unfamiliar topics, appreciating distinctions of style.
+Can understand long and complex fiction and non-fiction texts on unfamiliar topics, appreciating distinctions of style.